Karp Smażony

 This Fried Carp can be served cold – but if you prefer it warm, here’s how.

 From chilled: Preheat the oven to 360°F (180°C).
-Place the fried fish pieces on a baking tray, oven-proof dish works too.
-Cover it with aluminum foil, that will prevent the fish from drying out.
+Place the fried fish pieces on a baking tray, an oven-proof dish works too.
+Cover it with aluminium foil, which will prevent the fish from drying out.
 Bake for 10-15 minutes until hot throughout.

 Avoid microwaving this dish.
 The fish will turn gummy.